mgkang0206/adi-sea-project-00/README.md

 Your work must:

-- Have a main menu with options to enter "play" or "history":
+- Have a main menu with the function of the previous lab:
-  - If the user enters "play", they should be able to play Rock Paper Scissors against the computer
+  - If the user enters "play", they should be able to play Dianna's game against the computer
   - If the user enters "history", the program should display previous game history
 - Handle invalid user input
-- Use Arrays or ArrayLists to store game history
+- Use a hashmap and try/catch

 **Bonus:**

-- Handle incorrect capitalization of otherwise valid user input (rock, Rock, RoCk, ROCK, etc.)
-- Store game history across sessions
+- Store game history/inventory across sessions

 ---